Sonata form: Recapitulations in the "wrong key"

-It is also possible for the first subject group to begin in tonic (or a key other than tonic), modulate to another key and then back to tonic for the second subject group.
+It is possible for the first subject group to begin in tonic (or a key other than tonic), modulate to another key and then back to tonic for the second subject group.
 In the finale of the original 1872 version of Tchaikovsky's Symphony No. 2, the first subject group begins in the tonic C major, modulates to E♭ major, then through E major, and then modulates back to tonic for the second subject group and coda.
 And in the last movement of Schubert's Symphony No. 9 in C major, the first subject group is in the flattened mediant E♭ major, modulates to the subdominant F major and then back to tonic for the second subject group and coda.
 It is also possible to have the second subject group in a key other than tonic while the first subject group is in the home key.
 For instance in the first movement of Richard Strauss's Symphony No. 2 in F minor, the recapitulation begins with the first subject group in tonic but modulates to the mediant A♭ major for the second subject group before modulating back to F minor for the coda.
 Another example is the first movement of Dvorak's Symphony No. 9.
 The recapitulation begins in the tonic E minor for the first subject group, but the second subject group modulates to G-sharp minor, then through A-flat major before modulating back to the tonic key for the coda.
-Romantic works even exhibit progressive tonality in sonata form: for example, the second movement 'Quasi-Faust' from Charles-Valentin Alkan's Grande sonate 'Les quatre âges' is in D minor, and while the exposition travels from D to the major subdominant G major, the recapitulation begins again in D minor and ends in the relative major F major, and stays there till the end of the movement.
-Such a scheme may have been constructed to conform with the programmatic nature of the movement, but also fits well with the Romantic penchant for beginning a work at maximum tension and decreasing the tension afterwards, so that the point of ultimate stability is not reached until the last possible moment.
-(Furthermore, the identification of a minor key with its relative major is common in the Romantic period, supplanting the earlier Classical identification of a minor key with its parallel major.)
+Similarly, in Beethoven's "Waldstein" Sonata, the first subject group is in the tonic C major, then modulates to A major for the first part of the second subject group but quickly goes through A minor to modulate back to tonic for the rest of the second subject group and coda.